iOS VPN installation

 Secure Hub VPN is used by default on iOS 10 devices.
 If Secure Hub VPN is not running on the iOS 10 device, MDX uses the iOS shared keychain for secure data sharing.
 The iOS shared keychain mechanism requires all participating apps to be signed with the same certificate to access the specific shared keychain for that iOS “team id” certificate.
 If an app is not signed with the same certificate as the Citrix-signed Secure Hub app, the app might flip to Secure Hub to get the required information.

 Secure Hub VPN is available only for Citrix Endpoint Management Enterprise and MAM-only deployments.
 Secure Hub VPN does not apply to Endpoint Management MDM-only environments, and the VPN is not installed in MDM-only enrollments.
-On iOS 9 and earlier versions, Secure Hub does not use Secure Hub VPN.

 Secure Hub VPN is used for communication between Secure Hub and mobile productivity apps.
 It does not filter or monitor network traffic on the device and is independent of the MDX micro-VPN mechanism.